 The Applicant recognises that the Project has the potential for effects on the environment.
-As such, a number of environmental studies have been carried out, the results of which are detailed in this Environmental Appraisal (EA).
+As such, environmental studies have been carried out, the results of which are detailed in this Environmental Appraisal (EA).

-This document considers the potential for environmental effects associated with the Proposed Development and the Associated Development (together referred to as the Project) to accompany their respective planning applications.
-Separate planning statements have been prepared that consider the Proposed Development and the Associated Development in the context of current planning policy.
+This document considers the potential for environmental effects associated with the Proposed Development and the Associated Development both separately and in conjunction to accompany the respective applications for consent.
+A planning statement has been prepared that considers the Proposed Development and the Associated Development in the context of planning policy.